lynx-x-ray-observatory/soxs/doc/source/configuration.rst

 SOXS Configuration File
 =======================

-In SOXS version 2.0 and later, configuration elements can be set in the configuration file.
+In SOXS, configuration elements can be set in the configuration file.
 On most systems, this is placed in the ``XDG_CONFIG_HOME`` environment variable, which is ``$HOME/.config`` for most systems.
 The SOXS configuration file is therefore ``XDG_CONFIG_HOME/soxs/soxs.cfg``.

-In versions of SOXS post v3.0.0, these are the options available for customization in the configuration file:
+In versions of SOXS post v3.1.0, these are the options available for customization in the configuration file:

 .. code-block:: text